Financial-Times/image-resolver/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/image-resolver/badge.svg)](https://coveralls.io/github/Financial-Times/image-resolver)
 # image-resolver

-Image resolver is an internally used API for retrieving unrolled images.
+Image resolver is an internally used API for retrieving unrolled images and leadimages.
 It receive a content and return the content plus images unrolled.

 ## Usage
 ### Install